lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 ### Okay, we have three different tasks to complete with this prompt.
 #### For Question 2.1:
-First, we'll define the relationship model and specify the variables, since we already know from the last exercise what those will be: <br />
+First, we'll define the relationship model and specify the variables, since we already know from the last exercise what those will be thanks to the formula: <br />

 ```R
 # Create data frame for discharge duration and waiting time